DioxusLabs/dioxus/packages/router/README.md

 ## Bundle Splitting

-The Dioxus Router supports bundle splitting along routes.
-To enable this, you need to manually turn on the `wasm-split` feature explicitly on the crate:
+The Dioxus Router supports automatic bundle splitting along route variants.
+To enable this, you need to manually turn on the `wasm-split` feature explicitly on the dioxus-router crate:

 ```toml
 [dependencies]